Protected Solid-State Qubits: Topologically protected qubits

 In recent years topological qubit encodings, as mentioned under point (ii) in the introduction, gained much attention and topology became almost a synonym for protection.
 The idea that hybrid semiconductor-superconductor devices, based on new materials and fabrication techniques, could be tuned to a topologically non-trivial phase that could be used for protected qubit encodings\cite{Sato2009,Sau2010,Alicea2010} fueled an explosion of research in this direction, both theoretical and experimental.

 Most notably, a quasi-one-dimensional semiconductor with strong spin–orbit coupling and a large Landé g-factor could, when proximitized by an $s$-wave superconductor, effectively become a topological superconductor with exponentially localized Majorana zero-modes (MZMs) at its ends.\cite{Oreg2010,Lutchyn2010,Hell2017} These MZMs are decoupled from local fluctuations and are predicted to obey non-Abelian anyonic exchange statistics.
-Therefore, if successful, qubits encoded into a space spanned by such MZMs would not only have a decoherence that is exponentially suppressed in the physical separation between the MZMs [as illustrated in Fig.~\ref{fig4}(a)], but they would also allow to perform gate operations through braiding, which is topologically protected against local fluctuations [Fig.~\ref{fig4}(b)].
+Therefore, if successful, qubits encoded into a space spanned by such MZMs would not only have a decoherence that is exponentially suppressed in the physical separation between the MZMs [as illustrated in Fig.~\ref{fig4}(a)], but they would also allow to perform topologically protected gate operations through braiding [Fig.~\ref{fig4}(b)], although, due to the Ising-like nature of the anyons, the resulting set of topologically protected quantum gates is not universal.\cite{Stanescu17}

-Such built-in topological protection is indeed very appealing, justifying the intense research efforts in this direction.
-However, so far a clear experimental demonstration of the existence of non-Abelian low-energy modes in solid-state devices is still lacking.
-Additionally, due to the Ising-like nature of their braiding statistics, MZMs do not provide a universal set of topologically protected quantum gates.\cite{Stanescu17} For a recent review of this fast-evolving field we refer the reader to Ref.~\onlinecite{lutchyn2018}.